fyrkov/refcards/AWS/EC2.md

 This still relies on the open ssh port.

 #### IAM role
-An EC2 can have an attached IAM role (!=SG) and therefore can be authorized to perform action towards AWS resources.
+An EC2 can have an attached IAM role (!=SG) and therefore can be authorized to perform actions towards AWS resources.

 #### Security Groups
 SGs contain only `allow` rules.\